tricorder-observability/helm-charts/README.md

 ![image](./image/api-server-svc-url.jpeg)

-Navigate to `http://${External-IP}` in your browser, be sure to note that the protocol is http, not https
+Navigate to `http://${EXTERNAL-IP}` in your browser, note that the protocol is HTTP, not HTTPS.

 ## Data Retention